-Last week's economic reports included readings from the Federal Reserve's Federal Open Market Committee and Fed Chair Jerome Powell gave a press conference.
-Weekly readings on mortgage rates and expanded reports on jobless claims were also released.
+Last week's economic reporting included readings from the Federal Reserve's Federal Open Market Committee and a speech given by Fed Chair Jerome Powell.
+Weekly reports on mortgage rates and jobless claims were also released.

-Last week's economic reports included readings from the National Association of Home Builders on housing markets along with Commerce Department data on housing starts and building permits issued.
-Weekly reports on mortgage rates and unemployment claims were also released.
+Last week's economic news included readings on sales of new and previously-owned homes along with final March index readings on consumer sentiment.
+Weekly readings on mortgage rates and jobless claims were also released.